It is difficult for me to speak today about martyrdom as today marks the Shiites anniversary of the martyrdom of Imam Hussein (A.S.).

 In European and Western languages1, a martyr is one who chooses 'death' in the defense of his beliefs against his enemy where the only way for him is to die.
 But the words, martyrdom: arise and bear witness, which exist in Islamic culture to express or name the one who has chosen 'death' has quite a different meaning from that of the western word, martyrdom.
 This shows one of the differences between Islamic and non-Islamic rites.

 In European countries, the word = martyr stems from 'mortal' which means 'death' or 'to die'.
-One of the basic principles in Islam and in particular in Shiite culture, however is 'sacrifice and bear witness'.
-So instead of martrydom, i.e. death, it essentially means 'life', 'evidence', 'testify', 'certify'.
+One of the basic principles in Islam and in particular in Shiite culture, however, is 'sacrifice and bear witness'.
+So instead of martyrdom, i.e. death, it essentially means 'life', 'evidence', 'testify', 'certify'.
 These words: martyrdom and bearing witness show the differences which exist between the vision of Shi'ite Islamic culture and the other cultures of the world.

 Its School of Thought

 [Therefore] in order to understand the concept of martyrdom, we should study it within the context of the school of thought and action which it is based upon, and in the school of thought of which Hussein (A.S.) is the manifestation par excellence.
-In the flow and struggle of history in the story of mankind, Hussein (A.S.) is the standard bearer of this struggle and his Karbala, a battlefied among battlefields, is the only link uniting the various fronts, the various generations and the various ages, throughout history from the beginning until the present moment and flowing on into the future.
+In the flow and struggle of history in the story of mankind, Hussein (A.S.) is the standard bearer of this struggle and his Karbala, a battlefield among battlefields, is the only link uniting the various fronts, the various generations and the various ages, throughout history from the beginning until the present moment and flowing on into the future.

 Hussein (A.S.)'s meaning becomes clear when we understand his relationship to that flow of movements which we have discussed in earlier lectures which historically begins with Abraham.
 This meaning should be made clear and Hussein (A.S.)'s revolution must be interpreted.
-To view Hussein (A.S.) and the battle of Karbala as isolated from historical and social circumstances would force us, as indeed it has for many of us, to view the man and the event purely as an unfortunate, if not tragic occurence in the past and something for us to merely cry about (and we certainly do continue to cry) rather than as an eternal and transcendent phenomenon.
+To view Hussein (A.S.) and the battle of Karbala as isolated from historical and social circumstances would force us, as indeed it has for many of us, to view the man and the event purely as an unfortunate, if not tragic occurrence in the past and something for us to merely cry about (and we certainly do continue to cry) rather than as an eternal and transcendent phenomenon.
 To separate Karbala and Hussein (A.S.) from their historical and ideological context is to dissect a living body, to remove only a part of it and to examine it in exclusion of the living system of the body.

 Two Classes of Prophets